MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/cards-loop-component.md

 > [!NOTE]
 > * Adaptive Card-based Loop components require Adaptive Cards version 1.6 or later.
-> * Adaptive Card-based Loop components aren't available in Microsoft Teams and Microsoft Outlook mobile clients.
+> * Adaptive Card-based Loop components aren't available in Microsoft Teams and Microsoft Outlook on macOS and mobile clients.
-> * Adaptive Card-based Loop components aren't available in devices running on macOS.

 Adaptive Card-based Loop components enable you to build collaborative experiences within your Teams [message extensions](../messaging-extensions/what-are-messaging-extensions.md) that work across Microsoft 365.
 Adaptive Card-based Loop components have actionable content that enables users to make live updates without having to switch contexts between Microsoft 365 apps, such as Teams and Microsoft Outlook.